Tips for Saving Water at Home

 In 1986, MWRA customers used a total of 330 million gallons of water per day.

-Thanks to every-day water conservation efforts, demand has been reduced to less than 200 million gallons per day (last five-years average).
+Thanks to every-day water conservation efforts, demand has been reduced to about 200 million gallons per day (last five-years average).

 Saving water keeps supplies level and has helped residents control their water, sewer and energy costs.